-While there are no areas in Bangkok solely reserved for expats, foreigners tend to congregate near the amenities that make life more convenient.
+There are no areas and suburbs in Bangkok that are solely reserved for expats.
+Instead, foreigners tend to congregate near the amenities that make life more convenient.

 Downtown Bangkok: Silom, Sathorn, Sukhumvit

 Nevertheless, while the pros are obvious, so are the cons.
-The quality of air in the city centre is poor, playgrounds and parks are a rarity, and there are those not-so unsubtle red light areas which have been re-packaged for the sex tourist.
+The quality of air in the city centre is poor, playgrounds and parks are a rarity, and then there are those not-so-subtle red light areas.

-Such a brash showcase of the "pleasures of the night" can be a touch overwhelming in some areas, and while the adventurous singleton can easily brush the risqué aside, the expat family may not prefer to have to constantly dodge curious questions from little Johnny.
+Such a brash showcase of the "pleasures of the night" can be slightly overwhelming in some areas, and while the adventurous singleton can easily brush the risqué aside, expat families may prefer not to have to constantly dodge curious questions from the children.

-Generally though, people from all walks of life (expat retirees, engineers, journalists, teachers, UN workers, etc.) are all found living in these areas, either as a family or by themselves.
-However, these city privileges will add a premium zero or two to your monthly rent.
+People from all walks of life – expat retirees, engineers, journalists, teachers and UN workers – are found living in these areas, either with family or by themselves.
+However, the privileges of city living will add to an expat’s monthly rent.

-Nevertheless, if you have the time and energy it is recommended to go by foot and see for yourself what kind of value there is out there, because many places, which are great value for money, don’t advertise.
+Nevertheless, for those with the time and energy, it is recommended to go by foot and see first-hand what kind of value there is out there, because many places that offer great value for money don’t advertise.

-The big, fat urban sprawl of Bangkok unfurls from the central downtown areas into many exclusive, private, enclosed housing estates.
-Since the BTS has extended its arms and legs towards the east and south of the city, this has presented an opportunity for expats to escape the suck of the city centre, set-up base in the fresh air of suburbs, and still commute to work using public transport.
+The heavy urban sprawl of Bangkok unfurls from the central downtown areas into many exclusive, private housing estates.
+The BTS extending towards the east and south of the city has presented an opportunity for expats to escape the suck of the city centre, set-up base in the fresh air of suburbs, and still commute using public transport.

-Naturally, these estates favour relocating expat families rather than singletons.
-The area is generally a quiet and safe area to live, which for families is ideal.
-Also, excellent international schools are found in these areas, and obviously many nationalities, as well as locals will be found living there too, thus offering a multicultural environment.
-The downside is that you have to contend with a daily commute into and out of the city.
+Naturally, these estates favour families moving to Bangkok rather than single expats.
+These areas are generally quiet and safe to live in, which is ideal for families.
+Excellent international schools are found in some of these areas, along with many internationals as well as locals, thus offering a multicultural environment.
+The downside is having to contend with a daily commute to and from work.